ZindiAfrica/AI-for-Equity-Challenges-Processing-Example/aider.CONVENTIONS.md

 For example, if there are multiple lambdas in a project, there could be multiple build functions for each lambda.

 There should also be a `all` suffix if there is more than one function for that step that could be run, but only if their for that step.

 If the is only one function for that step, then it should not have the `all` suffix.

 At the end of the step.

 It should bring you back to the menu.

 It should print the menu out again.
 If nothing happens for 5s it should quit the script.

-If run passing the specific command to run.
+If run is passed a specific command to run.

 It should not give the menu and it should directly quit.

 Pressing q should exit the script.